 Defining your personal goals makes it easier to work towards achieving them.
 Whether you are planning to take your family on holiday, buying a home or paying your student loans, outlining your goals will help you stick to your budget more easily.
-The budget should reflect these goals and how you plan to achieve them.
+The way you budget should reflect these goals and how you plan to achieve them.
 For example, if you are planning to pay all your debts, look for ways to cut down on your spending and set a time frame for achieving this goal.

 If you have a partner, it will be easier to achieve the goal if you share the same vision.
 Set some time to discuss your individual goals and work toward them as a team.